First Battle of Quảng Trị

 The First Battle of Quảng Trị (Chiến dịch Trị Thiên) resulted in the first major victory for the People's Army of Vietnam (PAVN) during the Easter Offensive of 1972.
 Quảng Trị Province was a major battleground for the opposing forces during the Vietnam War.
 As South Vietnamese soldiers were gradually replacing their American counterparts, North Vietnam's General Văn Tiến Dũng was preparing to engage three of his divisions in the province.
-Just months before the battle, the Army of the Republic of Vietnam (ARVN) deployed its newly formed 3rd Division to the areas along the Vietnamese Demilitarized Zone (DMZ) to take over former US bases.
+Just months before the battle, the Army of the Republic of Vietnam (ARVN) deployed its newly formed 3rd Division to the areas along the Vietnamese Demilitarized Zone (DMZ) to take over former U.S. bases.
 North Vietnamese forces deployed against the inexperienced ARVN 3rd Division included the PAVN 304th, 308th and 324B Divisions.

 Background

 The ARVN 3rd Division was generally responsible for Quảng Trị Province.
 Its headquarters under the command of Brigadier General Vũ Văn Giai, former deputy commander of the 1st Division, was located at Ái Tử Combat Base.
 The newly activated 56th and 57th Regiments were deployed over a series of strongpoints and fire support bases dotting the area immediately south of the DMZ and from the coast to the mountains in the west.
 The 56th Regiment was headquartered at Camp Carroll while the 57th Regiment was located at Firebase C1.
 The 2nd Regiment occupied Camp Carroll with two of its battalions at Firebase C2.
 Camp Carroll was the lynchpin of the ARVN northern and western defense line situated on Route 9, the main road west to the Laos border.
 The Division's 11th Armored Cavalry Squadron was located at Landing Zone Sharon south of Quảng Trị.